scriptrdotio/howto/architecture/scalability.md

 It often appears that sychronous, request-reply and/or transactional processing are not necessary to tackle a given use cases, but they are actually used out of habit, leading sometimes to bloating the application by reserving a large part of the available resources.
 Therefore when designing an application, it is important to answer the following questions:
 - Is there a large number of messages to process, whose emitters do not need an response immediately, but can be provided later with the outcome of their request?
 - Is the execution time of the logic triggered by a request higher than a few seconds?
-Can it span to minutes or hours?
+Can it reach minutes or hours?

-If at least one of the answers to those questions is "yes", the asynchronous processing should definitely be considered.
+If at least one of the answers to those questions is "yes", then asynchronous processing should definitely be considered.

 ### Queued jobs
 The [Broker](./broker.md) and [Mediator](./mediator.md) architecture patterns can be used to handle the asynchronous execution of event-driven logic, by decoupling the message producers (e.g. client applications) from the message processors.
 More specifically, using job queues allow the latter to handle a very large number of messages, whose processing time is measured in seconds, at a more convenient pace.